dennislee22/dennislee22.github.io/docs/cdppvc/cm.md

 # Cloudera Manager (CM)
 {: .no_toc }

-This article explains the steps to install the CM.
-Please ensure that the [prerequisites](({{ site.baseurl }}{% link docs/cdppvc/prerequisites.md %})) have already been prepared prior to running this procedure.
+This article explains the necessary steps to install CM on Centos7.9 OS which is one of the supported operating systems.
+Please ensure that the [prerequisites]({{ site.baseurl }}{% link docs/cdppvc/prerequisites.md %}) have already been prepared prior to running this procedure.

 - TOC
 {:toc}